 - Served as president of the Planned Parenthood Federation of America from 1996 to 2005

-- Was a chief organizer of the “March for Women’s Lives,” an April 2004 pro-abortion rally held in Washington, D.C.
+- Was a chief organizer of the “March for Women’s Lives,” an April 2004 pro-abortion rally held in Washington, DC

-Feldt is the author of the book The War on Choice: The Right-Wing Attack on Women's Rights and How to Fight Back.
-In this screed, Feldt likens Bush Administration judicial nominees to the Taliban.
-She writes, "If only that kind of [anti-abortion] thinking were merely stupid.
-But it’s very, very dangerous.
+In her 2004 book The War on Choice: The Right-Wing Attack on Women's Rights and How to Fight Back, Feldt likened Bush Administration judicial nominees to the Taliban.
+“If only that kind of [anti-abortion] thinking were merely stupid,” she wrote.
+“But it’s very, very dangerous.
 It’s coming from the mouths of people whose views about women have a lot more in common with Afghan fundamentalists than with average, freedom-loving Americans.
 And the frightening truth is that more and more of these extremists are sitting on federal benches, dispensing their ideological brand of ‘justice,’ determining the last word on what we Americans can and cannot do with our lives.”

 Feldt was one of the chief organizers of the April 25, 2004 “March for Women's Lives” held in Washington, DC—a rally that drew more than a million demonstrators advocating for unrestricted access to taxpayer-funded abortion-on-demand at any stage of pregnancy.